DataHaskell/docs/_posts/2016-10-19-current-environment.md

 <h3 id="bayes">Bayesian inference</h3>
-  - propably-baysig - [github](https://github.com/glutamate/probably-baysig) This library contains definitions and functions for probabilistic and statistical inference.
+  - probably-baysig - [github](https://github.com/glutamate/probably-baysig) This library contains definitions and functions for probabilistic and statistical inference.
-Math.Probably.Sampler defines the sampling function monad, as described by Sungwoo Park and implemented elsewhere (e.g. 'random-fu' and 'monte-carlo' packages)
+    * Math.Probably.Sampler defines the sampling function monad, as described by Sungwoo Park and implemented elsewhere (e.g. 'random-fu' and 'monte-carlo' packages)
-Math.Probably.PDF defines some common parametric log-probability density functions Math.Probably.FoldingStats defines statistics as folds that can be composed and calculated independently of the container of the underlying data.
+    * Math.Probably.PDF defines some common parametric log-probability density functions
+    * Math.Probably.FoldingStats defines statistics as folds that can be composed and calculated independently of the container of the underlying data.
-Strategy.* implements various transition operators for Markov Chain Monte Carlo, including Metropolis-Hastings, Hamiltonian Monte Carlo, NUTS, and continuous/discrete slice samplers.
+    * Strategy.* implements various transition operators for Markov Chain Monte Carlo, including Metropolis-Hastings, Hamiltonian Monte Carlo, NUTS, and continuous/discrete slice samplers.
-Math.Probably.MCMC implements functions and combinators for running Markov chains and interleaving transition operators.
+    * Math.Probably.MCMC implements functions and combinators for running Markov chains and interleaving transition operators.

 <h3 id="supervised">Supervised learning</h3>